Irshadmeer/INS-group/content/authors/xinbo/_index.md

 ---
 # Display name
-title: Özlem Tugfe Demir
+title: Xinbo Wang

 # Full name (for SEO)
-first_name: Özlem Tugfe
+first_name: Xinbo
-last_name: Demir
+last_name: Wang

 # Username (this should match the folder name)
 authors:
-  - ozlem
+  - xinbo

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PostDoc, Now Assistant Professor at TOBB University
+role: visiting PhD, Now Software Engineer at Meta

 # Organizations/Affiliations